AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/planning/product-cart.md

 ## Potential performance impacts

-If a cart contains more than the recommended maximum number of products, site performance can be impacted in the following ways:
+Having more than the recommended maximum number of products in the cart can have the following impacts on site performance:

-- Increased response time for data retrieval operations, validation of cart items, checks for applying price rules, and tax and total calculations
+- Increased response time for data retrieval operations, validation of cart items, checks for applying price rules, and tax and total calculations.
-- Increased response time for mini-cart rendering including rendering of cart views, checkout flow and execution
+- Increased response time for mini-cart rendering including rendering of cart views, checkout flow and execution.
-- Increased time loading time for all site pages where the mini-cart is present
+- Increased time loading time for all site pages where the mini-cart is present.

 ## Additional information